Event ID 4769 explained: Kerberos service tickets and kerberoasting

 The kerberoasting pattern

-Kerberoasting (MITRE T1558.003) works like this:
+Kerberoasting (T1558.003) works like this:

 - Attacker enumerates SPNs registered to user accounts (not computer accounts), typically via LDAP